-Tune into these episodes of the Listen to Your Body Podcast:
+Tune into these episodes of the podcast:

 - Ep 350: Are You Eating Enough?
 Low Energy Availability in Sport

-- Ep 352: Energy Flux And Fueling For Athletes with Jamie Scott of Athletica Nutrition
+- Ep 352: Energy Flux And Fueling For Athletes with Jamie Scott

 (1) Logue, et al 2020.
 Low Energy Availability in Athletes 2020: An Updated Narrative Review of Prevalence, Risk, Within-Day Energy Balance, Knowledge, and Impact on Sports Performance.